-- ❖ Bisphenols (BPA and others).
-They can be found in food and beverage packaging such as the lining of cans for food, cash register receipts, sealants used by dentists, and other consumer products.
+Bisphenols (BPA and others).
+BPA was initially developed as a synthetic estrogen and originally given to reduce the risk of issues like miscarriage.
+It was supplanted in the 1950's when DES (diethylstilbesterol) came along which was 'better and more powerful' (and it was later pulled because it caused problems like cancer).
+BPA can be found in food and beverage packaging such as the lining of cans for food, cash register receipts, sealants used by dentists, and other consumer products.
+It is still estrogen-like despite being used for common, nonmedical purposes.
 It can leach into food and beverages, as well as enter our skin.
 It has been said that 95% of BPA is used to make polycarbonate (#7 as to the plastic type) and epoxy resins.
 93% of Americans age 6 on up test positive for BPA according to the CDC.
+However, it is also used in clothing such as leggings, sport bras, and athletic shirts.
+Testing done by the

+Center for Environmental Health found 14 brands (e.g. Nike, Patagonia, Sweaty Betty, Adidas, Champion, Athleta) that could expose people up to 40 times the safe level of BPA as to California law (3 mcg/day through skin exposure).
+BPA can be absorbed through the skin such as handling receipts for just seconds or a few minutes.
+Clothing is meant to be worn for hours at a time, plus people can become sweaty in them so there are reasons to be concerned.
 'BPA-free' is not necessarily indicative that a product is safe because the substitute, often BPS, may be equally bad if not worse such as containing a cousin of BPA.
 Early research shows that BPF and BPS have the same activity as BPA.
 Nearly 81% of Americans have BPS detectable in their urine, and it can impact cells the ways BPA does.
 BPS in pregnant mice affects maternal behavior and how the brain is 'wired' (as laid out in an article called 'The Plastic Mother').

-Bisphenols have been linked with cardiac problems along with greater risk of hormone-related cancers such as breast and prostate, along with early onset puberty in girls.
-It can also affect birthweight of babies, premature birth, developmental defects, and recurrent miscarriage, based on a meta-review (Journal of Maternal and Fetal Neonatal Medicine, "Bisphenol A and adverse pregnancy outcomes: a systematic review of the literature" Vasilios Pergialiotis et al, Dec.
-2018).
-It might contribute to PCOS.
-In utero exposure to BPA may be a culprit in some kids developing ADHD hyperactivity (Environment International, "Prenatal exposure to BPA and hyperactivity in children: a systematic review and meta-analysis" Johanna Rochester et al, May 2018).
-They concluded that BPA is a "presumed human health hazard" for developing hyperactivity, which is a step below 'known hazard.'
-A study done in China on factory workers found that men with detectable levels of BPA in their urine were more than - 4 times as likely to have low sperm counts - o 3 times as likely to have poor sperm vitality - o twice as likely to have lower sperm motility compared to men with undetectable BPA in their urine.
+- Bisphenols have been linked with cardiac problems along with greater risk of hormone-related cancers such as breast and prostate, along with early onset puberty in girls. - It can also affect birthweight of babies, premature birth, developmental defects, and recurrent miscarriage, based on a meta-review (Journal of Maternal and Fetal Neonatal Medicine, "Bisphenol A and adverse pregnancy outcomes: a systematic review of the literature" Vasilios Pergialiotis et al, Dec.
+2018). - There is at least an inverse association between BPA and thyroid function as to total T4 and TSH. - In utero exposure to BPA may be a culprit in some kids developing ADHD hyperactivity (Environment International, "Prenatal exposure to BPA and hyperactivity in children: a systematic review and meta-analysis" Johanna Rochester et al, May 2018).
+They concluded that BPA is a "presumed human health hazard" for developing hyperactivity, which is a step below 'known hazard.' - There is also research (Medical Hypotheses, "The effect of BPA exposure on insulin resistance and type 2 diabetes the impact of muscle contraction" Madison Wade et al, 7/2020) that found that BPA might be a contributor to type 2 diabetes.
+"BPA impairs the pathway by which insulin stimulates glucose uptake ...[and] insulin resistance is developed." - A study done in China on factory workers found that men with detectable levels of BPA in their urine were more than - 4 times as likely to have low sperm counts - 3 times as likely to have poor sperm vitality - twice as likely to have lower sperm motility compared to men with undetectable BPA in their urine.